0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - The offender doesn’t see the person they’ve assaulted as human, referring to them as “meat.”
 - It’s common for people who rape or murder to see others as lesser beings.
-- The narrator begins to realize that they were being used
+- The narrator begins to realize that they were being used more as an object rather than a person and how violently they were abused

 ```ad-quote
 title: **revisited** 2:1:19-20